xinodian/mlam/README.md

-### Learning from Data: Applied Mathematics and Machine Learning
+### Machine Intelligence: Applied Mathematics and Machine Learning

-This repository houses some sections of the text and software associated with _Learning from Data: Applied Mathematics and Machine Learning_, a textbook I'm co-authoring with Professor Ruye Wang in the Harvey Mudd College Engineering department.
+This repository houses some sections of the text and software associated with _Machine Intelligence: Applied Mathematics and Machine Learning_, a textbook I'm co-authoring with Professor Ruye Wang in the Harvey Mudd College Engineering department.
 A primary objective for the book is an emphasis on supporting the reader in a learning process that begins with mathematics, and culminates in practical experiences with the concepts and methods to do effective machine learning in an applied context.